Town of Windham, ME

-The town enrolled in AARP’s Network of Age-Friendly Communities in January 2019.
+Spearheaded by the late Human Services Advisory Committee member, Deb McAfee, the town enrolled in AARP’s Network of Age-Friendly Communities in January 2019.
 A committee formed and completed a public survey in October 2019.
 The committee is currently working to develop an action plan to make Windham a great place to live for people of all ages.

-- Partner with local and regional organizations and volunteer groups, to increase services and programs that make it possible for residents of all ages and abilities to live and thrive in Windham.
+- Partner with local and regional organizations and volunteer groups to increase services and programs that make it possible for residents of all ages and abilities to live and thrive in Windham.

 - Advise the Windham Town Council about infrastructure and policy that will make it easier and safer for Windham residents to live in our community.

 Chair – Lorraine Glowczak, Sebago Lakes Region Fuller Center for Housing

 Tom Bartell, Windham Economic Development Director